ready-dl/pyplayready/README.md

 # pyplayready
 All of this is already public.
-100% of this code has been derived from the mspr_toolkit.
+Almost 100% of this code has been derived from the mspr_toolkit.

 ## Installation
 ```shell